masamitsu-murase/single_binary_stackless_python/Doc/c-api/stackless.rst

   Insert *task* into the runnables queue, if it isn't already there.
 If it is blocked or dead, the function returns ``-1`` and a :exc:`RuntimeError` is raised.

-.. c:function:: PyObject *PyTasklet_Become(PyTaskletObject *self, PyObject *retval)

-  Use of this API function is undocumented and unrecommended.

-  .. deprecated:: 2.5
-     Proved problematic in production use and are pending removal.

-.. c:function:: PyObject* PyTasklet_Capture(PyTaskletObject *self, PyObject *retval)

-  Use of this API function is undocumented and unrecommended.

-  .. deprecated:: 2.5
-     Proved problematic in production use and are pending removal.

 .. c:function:: int PyTasklet_RaiseException(PyTaskletObject *self, PyObject *klass, PyObject *args)

   Raises an instance of the *klass* exception on the *self* tasklet.  *klass* must